 Peeing in the diaper: how to change your baby?

-Changing diapers is a stage a step that every parent goes throughIt is a stage that every parent goes through before their child is potty trained, usually between the ages of two and three, before starting kindergarten.
+Diaper changing is a stage that every parent goes throughbefore their child is potty-trained, usually between the ages of two and three, before starting kindergarten.

 How often does baby pee in his diaper?

-On average, you should change your baby 5 to 6 times a day (depending of course on his age).
-Since you need to change your baby's diaper as soon as it is dirty, we advise you to check the condition of the diaper every three hours.
-In the first months of his life we change baby at each feeding.
+On average, you will need to change your baby 5 to 6 times a day (depending of course on his age).
+Since you need to change your baby's diaper as soon as it becomes dirty, we advise you to check it every three hours l.
+In the first few months of life, baby is changed at every feed.

-How to change baby's diaper when he has peed?
+How do you change baby's diaper when he's peed?

-In order for a diaper change to go well, preparation is preparation is very important.
-It is essential to have everything you need at hand, because once baby is on the changing table, you must always keep an eye on him and have a hand on his belly to prevent him from falling.
+For a diaper change to go smoothly, preparation is very important. preparation is very important.
+It's essential to have everything you need to hand, because once baby is on the changing table, you must always keep an eye on him and have one hand on his tummy to prevent him from falling over.

 • A cleaning product such as liniment ;